alexandre-lelain/components-extra/README.md

 ## UI components

 [Cick here](https://components-extra.netlify.com) to see the list of available components the lib has to offer.
+To see the API of each component, simply visit their `API` story on the storybook.
+You can also see the **source code** of each story by clicking the "*show info*" button on the top-right corner.
+The source code examples will help you to integrate the components easily.

 ## Requirements